couetilc/rust-book/chp4/notes.md

 To allocate memory for a mutable and growable piece of text
 1) the memory must be requested from the memory allocator at runtime
-2) the memory must be returned to the memory allocated when it becomes unused
+2) the memory must be returned to the memory allocator when it becomes unused

 `String` allocation can be performed in Rust by calling `String::from` on a string literal.
 Rust ties deallocation to variable scope.
 Once a variable on